 - What do advisors do?
 (How can parents help?)

 - How can parents and families help their student’s advisor or the advising process?

 - How can my student meet with their advisor?

 - May I also meet with my student’s advisor?

-- What’s the difference between individual advising and walk-in advising?
+- What’s the difference between individual advising and drop-in advising?

 - My student cannot get into a course.
 Can their advisor get them into the course?

 - When should my student declare a major?

 - How can my student change their major?